The Deathbed List and the New King's First Moves — Modern Paraphrase | fresh.bible

 Solomon's response was immediate — and furious:

 Then Solomon swore by the Lord: "May God strike me down if this request doesn't cost Adonijah his life.
-As the Lord lives — the one who established me, placed me on my throne, and built me a house as he promised — Adonijah will die today."
+As the Lord lives — the one who established me, placed me on my father's throne, and built me a house as he promised — Adonijah will die today."

-And Solomon sent Benaiah son of Jehoiada, who struck Adonijah down.
+And Solomon sent , who struck down.

 There's no softening this.
 Solomon read the move for exactly what it was — a backdoor grab for legitimacy — and he responded with lethal force.
 Whether you see this as wise leadership or ruthless power consolidation probably depends on where you're standing.
 But in that world, with that political landscape, a second failed coup attempt was not something you survived.

-So Solomon stripped Abiathar of his and sent him away.
-And the text adds a line that echoes across centuries: this fulfilled the word the Lord had spoken about the house of Eli in .
+So Solomon stripped Abiathar of his priesthood and sent him away.
+And the text adds a line that echoes across centuries: this fulfilled the word the Lord had spoken about the house of in .

-(Quick context: generations earlier, God had told Eli that his family line would lose the because of his sons' corruption.
+(Quick context: generations earlier, God had told Eli that his family line would lose the priesthood because of his sons' corruption.
 That was now landing.
-Sometimes God's promises take longer than you'd expect — but they always arrive.)
+Sometimes God's take longer than you'd expect — but they always arrive.)

-Solomon sent Benaiah after him:
+sent after him:

 Benaiah went to the tent and said, "The king commands: come out."